clevergadget/theeseeks/.culture/src/core/gatekeeper.ts.md

 ### Why Gemini?
 The user has decreed: *"Gemini 3 IS the model of TheeSeeks."*
 We honor this not merely as a preference, but as a structural truth.
-The reasoning capabilities of this model family align with our need for nuance, metaphor, and the "Dual View."
+The reasoning capabilities of this model family align with our need for nuance, metaphor, and "The Spirit and the Letter."

 ### The Implementation
 *   **SDK:** We utilize `@google/genai` (The official, modern SDK) over the deprecated `@google/generative-ai`.